zackiles/cursor-config/docs/how-cursor-rules-work.md

 #### Purpose and Usage (Auto Attached Rule)

 -   **Purpose**: To provide context-specific instructions relevant to particular file types, directories, or naming conventions (e.g., guidance for `.ts` files, instructions for code within `/components/`).
--   **Activation**: Automatically injected when the AI interacts with or discusses files matching any of the specified `globs`.
+-   **Attachment**: Automatically injected when the AI interacts with or discusses files matching any of the specified `globs`.
 The rule content is then available to the AI, but the AI still decides *if* the content is relevant to the current query based on the rule's body content.

-#### Example (`.cursor/rules/typescript-guidelines.mdc`)
+#### Example (`.cursor/rules/global/typescript-guidelines.mdc`)

 ```mdc
 ---